flare-foundation/go-songbird/README.md

 The minimum recommended hardware specification for nodes connected to Mainnet is:

-- CPU: Equivalent of 8 AWS vCPU
+- CPU: Equivalent of 8 vCPU
 - RAM: 16 GiB
-- Storage: 512 GiB
+- Storage: 2.5TB for a full archive node 1TB for pruning
 - OS: Ubuntu 18.04/20.04 or macOS >= 10.15 (Catalina)
 - Network: Reliable IPv4 or IPv6 network connection, with an open public port.